 - Copy the entire Pixel Code by clicking in the box (it will automatically copy all)

 - Open a new tab and find the header code in your website and paste the code in.
-You can use a plugin called Insert
+If you are using a Genesis theme you can simply add it via the customizer under theme settings.
+(You can use a plugin called ‘Addfunc Header Footer’ if you’re not sure where to find it.)

 - Save the code change (If you have Wordfence installed, it may try to block.
 Whitelist and refresh the page)